highfidelity/hifi-docs-grav-content/04.script/03.js-tips/docs.md

 ---
 High Fidelity's robust [JavaScript API](../../api-reference) provides the tools for you to build great content and user experiences in VR.
 We've compiled some advanced JavaScript tips you can use while scripting for High Fidelity.

+You can use the [Scripting Console in Interface](../get-started-with-scripting#scripting-console) to try out the examples on this page.

 **On This Page:**

 + [Compute 3D Math Operations](#compute-3d-math-operations)